AI for SMEs — Strategy, Use Cases and Roadmap 2026

 What is a RAG system and when do we need one?

-Doesn't AI hallucinate constantly — how reliable are the results?
+Doesn't AI constantly hallucinate — how reliable are the results?

 How long does an AI project take from idea to production?